Skip to main content

 Skeletal Muscle as a Dysfunctional Endocrine Organ

-The traditional view of is that of a mechanical actor.
+The traditional view of skeletal muscle is that of a mechanical actor.
 A modern, systems-biology perspective recognizes it as the body’s largest endocrine organ, one that is fully activated only through contraction.
 During exercise, muscles release a host of signaling molecules known as myokines, which exert powerful anti-inflammatory and metabolic effects throughout the body.
 In a state of prolonged inactivity, skeletal muscle fails to perform this vital endocrine function.

 Inactivity transforms skeletal muscle from a powerful endocrine organ into a dysfunctional tissue that disrupts global metabolic health.